siwanetzu/threejs-top-down/GDD.md

 ### 2.3.
 UI
 - **Coordinate Display:** A real-time display of the player's `x` and `y` coordinates.
+- **Health Bars:** Both the player and enemy have UI health bars.
+The player's is fixed to the bottom of the screen, and the enemy's floats above their head.
+- **Damage Numbers:** Floating text appears above the enemy when they take damage.

+### 2.4.
+Combat
+- **Targeting:** Left-clicking an enemy targets them.
+- **Attacking:** The character automatically runs to a targeted enemy and attacks when in range.
+The player can click repeatedly or hold the mouse button to continue attacking.
+- **Health & Damage:** Characters have health and damage properties.
+Successful attacks reduce health.

 ## 3. Technical Implementation
 ### 3.1.
 Rendering